LorneWhiteway/lfi_project/README.md

 - Run `./cm_tursa.sh build_tursa`.
 You will need to type `y` to confirm the build directory name.

-### How I installed dependent libraries on Tursa
+### How to install dependent libraries on Tursa

 Tursa didn't have any of the dependent libraries installed, so I installed them myself.
 Each library is installed in a sibling directory to the project directory.
-I also created module files (to be documented).

 #### GSL